dalton-bailey/acnh-helper/README.md

     });
 ```

-Find is used in the [a relative link](VillagersFav.js) component to create an array of the Villagers currently living on my island.
+Find is used in the [VillagersFav.js](src/components/VillagersFav.js) component to create an array of the Villagers currently living on my island.

 ```
       const daisy = villagersData.villagers.find(